Skip to main content

 Leena Kang

-Leena Kang (she/her) is a third-year undergraduate student studying Applied Mathematics and Data Science.
+Leena Kang (she/her) is a fourth-year undergraduate student studying Applied Mathematics and Data Science.
 She spent the past year as a Research Intern under Dr. Moshiri, where she along with 1 undergraduate student used a large-scale patient dataset to train a ML model that predicts a patient's recurrence in breast cancer.
 She presented her work at the 36th Annual Undergraduate Research Conference at UCSD, where she walked through how she and her team came to her findings.
 Through this, she realized her passion for extracting value from complex data and articulating an impactful narrative that is digestible to a non-technical audience.
 Her love for both data driven decision-making and public speaking is growing at her time as a Solutions Engineer Intern at Virtualitics.
 There she is currently exploring client data using their AI-powered software to help present actionable, insightful solutions through data storytelling/visualizations.
 Moving forward, she is challenged to translate these skills by pursuing data science/machine learning and technical sales engineering, and through her hard work and immense support from PATHS, she hopes to not only be an advocate for diversity and inclusion in STEM, but encourage other women pursuing a STEM field as well.

 • Manal Mohamad